 Here at Greenstone, we have mapped the EU NFRD within our Enterprise solution to the GRI Standards; the latest version of GRI’s non-financial reporting guidelines.
 Due to the detailed and prescriptive nature of the GRI Standards, clients can use this mapping to easily identify the metrics and KPIs required for compliance with the new EU regulations, collect data from across the organisation and consolidate information into external reporting templates.

-There are number of other GRI-mapped frameworks available in the Greenstone Enterprise solution including ISO 26000, OECD Guidelines for Multinational Enterprises, the Sustainable Development Goals, UN Global Compact, UN Guiding Principles on Business and Human Rights and the UN Women’s Empowerment Principles.
+There is a number of other GRI-mapped frameworks available in the Greenstone Enterprise solution including ISO 26000, OECD Guidelines for Multinational Enterprises, the Sustainable Development Goals, UN Global Compact, UN Guiding Principles on Business and Human Rights and the UN Women’s Empowerment Principles.